 I do use my slow cooker for my apple butter.
 Even for “traditional” apple butter where I pick and peel and chop apples, I use my slow cooker.
 I mean, I don’t have a big copper pot that I can slowly stir all day over a fragrant hardwood fire in my backyard, so I figure my slow cooker will just have to do.
 But for this recipe, I take it a step further and make it even easier.
 And here’s the trick – I start with applesauce.

-Either store-bought or have homemade will work just fine.
-Just dump the applesauce and the other ingredients in the slow cooker, and let it slowly bubble and simmer until it’s thick and rich, and nicely caramelized.
-It can be canned in a boiling water bath for 10 minutes (adjusting for altitude), but why bother?
-This recipe makes about 2 pints, or you can double or triple the recipe to make a larger batch.
-(And feel free to skip the canning part if you like and just pop your apple butter into the fridge).
+Either store-bought or homemade applesauce will work just fine for this recipe.
+And it couldn’t be easier – just dump the applesauce and the other ingredients in the slow cooker, and let it slowly bubble and simmer until it’s thick and rich, and nicely caramelized.
+It can then be canned in a boiling water bath for 10 minutes (adjusting for altitude), or you can skip the canning part and pop it into the fridge once the apple butter is fully cooled.
+This recipe makes about 2 pints, but feel free to double or triple the recipe to make a larger batch.
 If you’re new to canning and want to learn the proper, safe procedure, I recommend Ball Canning Back to Basics: A Foolproof Guide to Canning Jams, Jellies, Pickles, and More.)

-So if you’re short on time, or if you don’t live within an easy drive of apple orchards, or maybe if you just want an easier way to make apple butter, definitely give this recipe a try.
+So if you’re short on time, or just want an easier way to make a batch of Easy Homemade Apple Butter, definitely give this recipe a try.
 Happy Fall Y’all and I hope you enjoy!

 *This post contains affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*